Atharva-Srivastava/timestamp-microservice/README.md

 To run this repository:-
 - Clone this repository from Github
-- In your Code Editor or IDE run "npm install"
+- In your Code Editor or IDE run "npm install to install few necessary packages to run this API"
 - Run "node server.js to start the dvelopement server

 Features of this API:-